-7 UK publications which will pay for your fiction
+7 UK publications that will pay for your fiction

-This list is by no means exhaustive, but is just intended to inspire you!
+This list is by no means exhaustive, but is juwriting computerst intended to inspire you!
 Information correct as of February 2020.
+The details or payment terms may change so please check website details for final confirmation of payment terms.

 Gutter